ranger-ross/gh-action-version-manager/README.md

 An action for automating the versioning of other GitHub Actions.

-For more infomration on GitHub Action versioning see the [offical documentation](https://docs.github.com/en/actions/creating-actions/about-custom-actions#using-release-management-for-actions)
+For more information on GitHub Action versioning see the [offical documentation](https://docs.github.com/en/actions/creating-actions/about-custom-actions#using-release-management-for-actions)

 ## Usage